As of the morning of Oct. 29, 2019, no player in National Hockey League history had ever scored a lacrosse-style goal.

 "It's not lucky when you practice something over and over," head coach Rod Brind'Amour said.
 "He's got the green light to do pretty much anything in the offensive zone when he has the puck."

 As in, try the move again.

 Still ridiculous?
 Absolutely.
 Surprising?
-Well, Svechnikov did warm everyone.
+Well, Svechnikov did warn everyone.